lauraz-15/walk-active/README.md

 ### How to use it?

 When the program is launched user is introduced what the programme does.
-Then user must enter the date of the last 7days of daily steps.
+Then user must enter the date of the last 7 days of daily steps.
 The data can be taken from any step counter app, most mobile phone will have this feature built in which allows most users to use the programme straight away without any preparation/data collection.